Young female and male participants giving thumbs up as they run past

 The best thing to have before the race is a high carbohydrate meal and plenty of water or a sports drink.

-There will be drink stations serving water at the start line, throughout the course and at the finish line.
+There will be drink stations throughout the course and at the finish line.
 On course water locations can be viewed on the course map of each distance:

 You need to wear your bib on your chest throughout the event.
 The timing device is attached to the back of the bib.
 Please see the back of your bib for more information on how to wear these correctly – we’ll be providing safety pins in your participant pack.